plinkysynth/plinky-site/src/routes/docs/posts/build-guide_bib_v1.md

 ![Not Kittens](/bib-build-guide/IMG_6351.jpeg)

 ## Hardware Victory
 My goodness!
 That was it!
 Double check you got *all* the solder joints above - are you SURE you got the 3 next to the white pins, or the two either side of the 6 pin SMD pin header?
 SURE?
 SURE?
 OK! - then just plug the digital board back into your freshly soldered analog board, forming a 3 level club sandwich of Bibness.
 Make sure you get it the right way around - as shown in the picture.
 If things are a little wonky, that's ok - look at mine!
 Wonky, but it works.
 That's the Bib way.
-(You see, if I had left the nut on the larger pot, it wouldn't have been wonky!
-If only I had listened to Crazy Ray!
-Don't make my mistake - leave that nut on, and line that stuff up!)

 ![Parts](/bib-build-guide/IMG_6329.jpeg)
 ![Parts](/bib-build-guide/IMG_6330.jpeg)